cobailab/cobailab.github.io/content/event/frontier-of-biotech-2026/index.md

   city: Hong Kong
   country: China

-summary: Invited by Prof. Haibin Su to participate in the Frontier of Biotech workshop at HKUST.
+summary: Invited by Prof. Haibin Su to give a talk in the Frontier of Biotech workshop at HKUST.

 date: '2026-06-28T09:00:00+08:00'
 date_end: '2026-06-30T18:00:00+08:00'